Sandhu-SS/bsitar/cran-comments.md

  Note 2.
 Skipping checking HTML validation: no command 'tidy' found

 Note 2 seems to be a recurring issue on Rhub [issue #548](https://github.com/r-hub/rhub/issues/548), and therefore can be ignored

-# Reviewer's comments
-1. Comment:
-      "You are setting options(warn=-1) in your function.
-This is not allowed.
-	Please rather use suppressWarnings() if really needed. -> R/plot_curves.R

-    Response:
-        Changed, as suggested.
-Removed options(warn=-1) -> R/plot_curves.R

-2. Comment:
-	"Please do not modifiy the .GlobalEnv.
-This is not allowed by the CRAN policies.

-    Response:
-        Corrected.
-Even earlier also, .GlobalEnv was not modified unless user opted to move objects to the .GlobalEnv environment via setting the option usesavedfuns = TRUE which by default is FALSE.
-        However, as reviewer suggested, the .GlobalEnv is completely removed.

-3. Comment:
-	"You write information messages to the console that cannot be easily suppressed.
-	It is more R like to generate objects that can be used to extract the information a user is interested in, and then print() that object.
-	Instead of print()/cat() rather use message()/warning() or if(verbose)cat(..) (or maybe stop()) if you really have to write text to the console. (except for print, summary, interactive functions) -> R/utils-helper-4.R,"

-   Response:
-	Corrected.
-Now using if(verbose)cat(..) -> R/utils-helper-4.R